LukaJCB/PathHub/ARCHITECTURE.md

 All keys should be stored locally, but they also need to be accesible across devices.
 The keys can be encrypted locally using a PBKDF and then uploaded.
 On the other device they would log in to receive the encrypted keys from the server and then input the password to decrypt the ciphertext and have access to the keys.

+## State Management

+All data is owned by a single user, therefore we expect not to have any of the issues normally attributed to distributed state.
+The source of truth should be the encrypted state on the server.
+All state transitions therefore occur using HTTP.
+The server doesn't and cannot know exactly how the state is changing so it on the client to ensure that every state transition is sent in a single HTTP request.
+The server then guarantees that everything sent in the HTTP request is stored in a single transaction, so that no failure state can ever corrupt the data.

 ## Local Search/Aggregation

 The client will create an index of all of your content locally, encrypt it like any other post and store the key and objectId as an additional item on the post manifest.